For more information

 Handout of the Week

-Take a look at one example:
+Take a look at our tips:

 We can help you become a better writer!
 Book an appointment, bring in a writing assignment, and receive individual feedback from an experienced instructor.
 Appointments are fifty minutes long and must be booked at least one day in advance.
 Have a look at our FAQs for more information.
 Writing Centre appointments are booked online.
 Check the Writing Centre's homepage for announcements concerning other available appointments.